STL TEAM

 His primary focus is on designing and developing an electrochemical sensor for detecting human biochemical profiles from sweat.

-Flexible sensors and electronics for wearable devices in e-health applications
+- Electronics for wearable devices in e-health applications

 Ciro Allarà